learn-co-curriculum/dsc-statistical-modeling/README.md

 For the straight line above, we need to learn the **slope** and **intercept** for a line that best describes the relationship between the data elements.
 So in the formula below:
 <img src="https://i.ytimg.com/vi/uBU29wVNFdk/hqdefault.jpg" width = 300>

-Once we have learned the m and c values, we can predict a value of y( weight in our example) for a given value of x (the height above).
+Once we have learned the m and b values, we can predict a value of y (weight in our example) for a given value of x (the height above).
 In our next lab, we shall see how to calculate these for a given dataset.

 ### An example

 What determines an individual's income?
 If we suppose that income is a a function of one’s years of  education and years of experience.
 A model that estimates the income could look like:

-#### income = c + β0 x education + β1 x experience
+#### $income =  m_0 . education + m_1 . experience + b$

-β0 and β1 are model parameters that express income as a function of education and experience.
+$m_0$ and $m_1$ are model parameters that express income as a function of education and experience.
+The single paramater  __m__ from linear regression above is replaced by two new parameters in case of two predictor variables.

 Education and experience are Independent variables.
 These controllable variables are also called as **features** of the model.